US stocks wobble; Gap, Nordstrom sink on weak results

 Stocks turned mixed on Wall Street Wednesday as the market continues an unsettled period of trading ahead of the Thanksgiving holiday in the U.S.

-Energy stocks made gains as crude oil prices remained relatively stable and natural gas prices rose modestly.
-Chevron rose 1.1%.
+Energy stocks made gains as crude oil prices remained relatively stable and natural gas prices rose.
+Devon Energy rose 3.8%.

 Supply chain problems and pressure from inflation have been key concerns for a wide range of industries.
 Many companies have warned that they are having trouble meeting demand and are dealing with higher costs for raw materials.
 Those higher costs are being passed off to consumers, who have been paying more for everything from food and other staples to a wide range of retail items.